Air India clears Covid-time refund backlog of ₹150 crore

-New Delhi, September 26 Air India on Monday said it has cleared a Covid-time refund backlog of ₹150 crore across 2.5 lakh cases.
+Air India, on Monday, said it has cleared a Covid-time refund backlog of ₹150 crore across 2.5 lakh cases.
 The backlog was processed in last few months, it said in a press statement.

 The airline said one of the many steps undertaken to meet customer expectations and address legacy issues post-privatisation, included according priority on clearing refund backlogs.